 Hallmark Keepsake Ornaments

-- More than 300 new and unique ornament designs are available in 2012.
+- More than 350 new and unique ornament designs are available in 2013.

 - According to Hallmark research, the top five reasons for buying and displaying Christmas ornaments are: 1) to commemorate a milestone, 2) to recall a special memory, 3) to represent a child or grandchild on the tree, 4) to one day pass along the ornaments as heirlooms, and 5) to express the individual's personality.

-2012 Product News
+2013 Product News

-- Hallmark offers Keepsake Ornaments that commemorate milestones and nurture memories.
-In 2012, the line includes ornaments for a baby's first Christmas, a couple's first holiday together, and moving into a new home.
-Ornaments also recognize a variety of special interests and passions, such as cooking, camping, golf, grilling, and occupations such as teaching and healthcare.
+- Keepsake Ornaments include ornaments for milestones such as a baby's first Christmas, a couple's first holiday together, and moving into a new home.
+Ornaments also recognize a variety of special interests and passions, such as cooking, camping, golf, grilling, and occupations such as teaching, healthcare and military service.
 Relationships are celebrated in many Keepsake Ornaments designed specifically for family and friends.